nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

 A map of the EHT.
 Stations active in 2017 and 2018 are shown with connecting lines and labeled in yellow, sites in commission are labeled in green, and legacy sites are labeled in red.
 From Paper II (Figure 1).
 IOPscience. https://iopscience.iop.org/journal/2041-8205/page/Focus_on_EHT

+---

 The Event Horizon Telescope (EHT) team involved 200 members from 59 institutes in 20 countries, from undergraduates to senior members of the field.
 They used an array that included eight radio telescopes at six geographic locations across the USA, Latin America, Europe and the South Pole.
 All collaborators were located in different geographic locations, had access to different instruments, collected data generated from telescopes in different locations and applied skills from across different teams to create groundbreaking results.
 Each contributor was acknowledged across different communication channels and given authorships in publications.
-EHTC also supports the “critical, independent analysis and interpretation” of their published results to facilitate transparency, rigor, and reproducibility ([EHTC website](https://eventhorizontelescope.org/blog/imaging-reanalyses-eht-data)).
+EHTC also supports the "critical, independent analysis and interpretation" of their published results to facilitate transparency, rigor, and reproducibility ([EHTC website](https://eventhorizontelescope.org/blog/imaging-reanalyses-eht-data)).

 ### Making Open Results Starts with Contributors!